ibexa/documentation-developer/docs/templating/twig_function_reference/product_twig_functions.md

 ### `ibexa_has_product_availability`

-The `ibexa_has_product_availability` Twig function is used to check whether a product has availability information.
+The `ibexa_has_product_availability` Twig function is used to check whether a product has defined availability.

 #### Examples